charx7/MachineLearning/README.md

 Machine Learning project for RUG-ml-2018

 ## Data
+The complete **cresci-2017** data set can be downloaded from the [Bot Repository](https://botometer.iuni.iu.edu/bot-repository/datasets.html).
+A filtered version used in the NLP approach has been uploaded to the repository.

+The Stanford GloVe embeddings can be downloaded from [here](https://nlp.stanford.edu/projects/glove/).

 The scripts will look for data files in specific directories.
-The path "Data/preprocessedTweets" contains the English-filtered tweets which are used for the NLP approaches (both the models and the embeddings' training).
+* The English-filtered tweets, which are used for the NLP approaches (both the models and the embeddings' training), should be placed in the path "data/preprocessedTweets/".
+* The GloVe embeddings should be placed in the path "data/gloveEmbeds/".
-The path "Data/...." should contain the complete spambot and genuine tweet .csv files for the decision trees to run.
+* The complete spambot and genuine tweet .csv files, used in the decision trees, should be placed in the path "data/....".

 ## You need to have anaconda or miniconda installed
 [Miniconda](https://conda.io/en/latest/miniconda.html)